MatthewHonan/tutor-app/README.md

-# Getting Started with Create React App
+# Introduction

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+School project focused on providing students with an easy way to make appointments with tutors.

-## Available Scripts
+## Login Screen

 In the project directory, you can run: